benjypng/logseq-powerblocks-plugin/README.md

 - `<%IFMONTHOFYEAR:2%>`
   Block containing this syntax will only be added if the month of the year matches the syntax.
 0 is January, 1 is February and so on.

+- `<%IFDATE:tomorrow%>`
+  Block containing this syntax will only be added if the date mentioned in the block matches the current date.

+- `<%DAY%>`
+  This simply replaces the syntax with the current day.

 - `<%TIME%>`
   This simply replaces the syntax with the current time.